Please scroll down...

 A celebrity impersonator (or tribute artist) is a talented singer, dancer and/or actor who, through makeup, wigs, costume and of course voice and body language will effect the look and sound of the celeb and recreate his/her act.

-For entertainment purposes, you're usually better with an impersonator.
+For entertainment purposes, you're usually better with an impersonator than a mere lookalike.

 Q: I'm looking at this picture of the so-and-so impersonator and she really doesn't look exactly like [the celebrity].
 Do you have anyone who looks more like [the actual star]?